fifly-llc/.github/profile/README.md

 # Hi there 👋
 We're FiFly, a company devoted to providing amazing products to our users (that's you!)

-**_Important Notice:_ On the 5th of Janurary, 2024 we're sunsetting FiFly, moving towards [Lyyter](https://github.com/lyyter) 🖥️.
-We will start moving repositories over and if you can't find one of our repos, it's probably there.**
+**_Important Notice:_ On behalf of the board, we have decided to cancel the sunsetting of FiFly and the move towards Lyyter Technologies.
+Read more [here](https://fifly.org/board-and-executive-meetings/canceled-lyyter).**

 ## Our products